What is Power Yoga?

 What if I’m not flexible?

 Come to yoga!
+You don’t avoid baths because you are too dirty, do you?
+Same goes for yoga!
 Yes- come to yoga to increase and maintain flexibility.
 Flexibility is relative!

 What if I’m pregnant?

 PPY classes that are heated more than 85 degrees are not recommended for women that are pregnant.
-If you are pregnant, please let your instructor know when you check in to the class and they will offer you safe options during class.
+If you are pregnant, please check with your doctor first, and let your instructor know when you check in to the class and they will offer you safe options during class.

 What if I am under 18?

-Yogis between the ages of 16-18 may practice at PPY with a parent/guardian’s consent.
-Ask a PPY instructors for info on local studios that offer kids and teen yoga classes.
+Yogis ages of 16-17 may practice at PPY with a parent/guardian’s consent.
+Stay tuned for kids yoga coming summer 2018!

 Do I need to sign up for class in advance?

 We recommend that you sign up for PPY classes in advance using the scheduling link to MBO here or on the MBO app.
-You may also drop-in to class at least 10 minute before class begins, space permitted.
-We understand that life happens, but if you miss a class that you have signed up for in advance, and fail to cancel more than 2 hours before class, you may be charged for the class as if you attended.
+You may also drop-in to class at least 10 minutes before class begins, space permitted.
+We understand that life happens, but if you miss a class that you have signed up for in advance, and fail to cancel more than 2 hours before class, you may be charged for the class as if you attended, or charged a penalty.

 What is I am late arriving?

 PPY has a strict late policy of NO LATE ARRIVALS more than 5 minutes after class begins.
 This is for your safety, and for the safety and respect of others.
-Please try to arrive at least 5 minutes before class begins.
+Please try to arrive at least 5 minutes before class begins, and 10 minutes early if it is your first class.

 What does vinyasa mean?